hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Types.md

 [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930).
 They contain, along with the [legacy parameters](#frontier-transactions), an `accessList` parameter, which specifies an array of addresses and storage keys that the transaction plans to access (an *access list*).
-`ACCESS_LIST` transactions must specify an access list, and they are not compatible with [EIP-1559 fee market changes](#eip1559-transactions).
+`ACCESS_LIST` transactions must specify an access list, and they don't incorporate [EIP-1559 fee market changes](#eip1559-transactions).

 ## `EIP1559` transactions